cpbaumann/jquery.pagination2-with-hash-change/README.md

-# Pagination with hash change jQuery Plugin
+# Pagination Version 2 with hash change jQuery Plugin

-Adds Pagination with hash change
+* Adds Pagination with hash change
+* Next and Prev Button
+* Display a Pagenumber

 ## Demo